danmux/floe/README.md

 * `reuse-space`	- bool - If true then will use the single workspace and will mutex with other instances of this Flow on the same host.
 * `host-tags` - []string - Tags that must match the tags on the host, useful for assigning specific flows to specific hosts.
 * `resource-tags` - []string - Tags that represent a set of shared resources that should not be accessed by two or more runs.
 So if any flow has an active run on a host then no other flow can launch a run if the flow has any tags matching the one running.
+* `flow-file` - string - the reference to a file that can be loaded as the pending run is generated, this file will override the config of the floe - so can be used like a jenkinsfile, three types of reference can be used...
+    * `file` - load it from the local file system. e.g. `floes/floe.yaml`
+    * `git` - do the shallowest clone of the repo specified and grab the content e.g. `git@github.com:floeit/floe.git/build/FLOE.yaml` in this case if the opts contain a ref then the ref (git ref - e.g. tag, branch etc.) will be used
+    *  `fetch` - Fetch a file via http(s) e.g. `https://raw.githubusercontent.com/floeit/floe/redesign/confog.yaml`

 ### Triggers